 Celso y Manolo

 It almost sounds like the plot of a movie: a teenager from a small mining town in northern Spain comes to Madrid and finds a job in an old tavern, pulling himself up by his bootstraps and eventually taking over the business when the original owner retires.
 Now a young and hip bar, the place has breathed new life into the historic locale.
 It’s not a movie, though—that’s just how one of the world’s best restaurants in Madrid, Celso y Manolo, came to be.
-If you don’t believe us, just ask the Michelin Guide reviewers or the folks behind the prestigious La Luna de Metrópoli awards, which named them the best tapas bar in Madrid in 2014.
+If you don’t believe us, just ask the folks behind the prestigious La Luna de Metrópoli awards, which named them the best tapas bar in Madrid in 2014.

 What to order: No matter what you get at Celso y Manolo, you’re guaranteed to enjoy a meal prepared with fresh, mostly organic ingredients that make eating healthy taste more delicious than ever.
 Our personal favorite example of this is their chuletón de tomate (beefsteak tomato salad), a bright and colorful dish that tastes so good you’ll forget you’re eating vegetables.